Writing Consultant Application

 Application Check List – Your application should include the following items:

 - A completed application form.

 - A copy of one sample research paper that you have written for a college course at Concordia.
-It should be five or more pages and should include a works-cited page.
+It should be at least four pages and should include a works-cited/references page.

-- Two confidential recommendations from Concordia faculty who can comment on your writing and interpersonal skills.
-Instructors can give Prof. Kristen Schmidt a print copy of the attached form or email the recommendation to Kristen.firstname.lastname@example.org.
+- Two confidential faculty recommendations from full-time Concordia faculty who can comment on your writing and interpersonal skills.
+Please inform your references that their recommendation must be completed and emailed to [email protected].

 Consultant Job Description

 The primary responsibility of a writing consultant in the Concordia Writing Studio is to be an audience for work in progress.
 The writing consultant talks with students about writing, listening and responding to the students’ writing choices, but never making those choices for them.

 Since a writing consultant is familiar with the conventions of good writing, it is appropriate for the writing consultant to offer advice on rhetorical and grammatical conventions, but never to proofread (i.e. “fix-up” grammatical or mechanical problems) or revise the writer’s work for them.
 Neither does the writing consultant presume to take the place of the student’s professor.
 Rather, the goal is to encourage students who come to the Writing Studio to do as much of the thinking, talking, and writing as possible during the appointment so that eventually they will achieve greater independence and confidence in their writing.

 Writing consultants complete a brief conference summary form for each one-to-one conference.
 Conferences usually are one-half hour in length.